rust-stuco/lectures/week12/parallelism.md

     });
 }
 ```
-* A sea of errors ensues of course, but the key idea is that this violates one of our rules.
+Because we can't have multiple mutable references at once!
-  * We can't have multiple mutable references at the same time!
+* And how do we solve this?

 ---